helluvamatt/mediator/README.md

 A season pack of a TV series needs to be handled.
 One method is to treat a season as a collection of episodes, iterating through each one with some assumptions in metadata application.

-### Library restoration and conversion
+### Library restoration and migration

 Most people already have a media library they are working with in some capacity.
 There needs to be an enrollment process for existing libraries.
 Library verification and restoration are up for consideration once the primary functions of mediator are in a satisfactory state.
 This means being able to reconstruct a media library in case of data failure/errors/other unforseen hiccups.
+Additionally, at some point, a given torrent will no longer need/want to be seeded.
+There should be a mechanism to stop seeding and replace the hard link with the actual source media.